National Women's History Alliance: Mission

-The National Women’s History Alliance is an educational nonprofit organization whose mission is to recognize and celebrate the diverse and historic accomplishments of women by providing information and educational materials and programs.
+The National Women’s History Alliance is an educational non-profit, non-partisan organization whose mission is to recognize and celebrate the diverse and historic accomplishments of women by providing information and educational materials and programs.

-They explain their mission this way: The impact of women’s history might seem abstract to some, and less pressing than the immediate struggles of working women today.
+They explain their mission this way: "The impact of women’s history might seem abstract to some, and less pressing than the immediate struggles of working women today.
 But to ignore the vital role that women’s dreams and accomplishments play in our own lives would be a great mistake.
 We draw strength and inspiration from those who came before us – and those remarkable women working among us today.
-They are part of our story, and a truly balanced and inclusive history recognizes how important women have always been in American society.
+They are part of our story, and a truly balanced and inclusive history recognizes how important women have always been in American society."